GarageLabs-exe/SpelGuud/README.md

 # SpelGuud

 SpelGuud is a Chromium extension that compares text inputted in any text fields against its built-in dictionary and the user's custom dictionary.
+Compared to other spell-checkers, it kinda sucks, but I was making it anyway, so I figured why not.